 Forestry and Forest Products Program has started education in the form of first education since the 2017-2018 academic year.
 The department, which had a student quota of 40 in this period, was increased to 50 students in the 2018-2019 academic year and was decreased to 30 students in the 2025-2026 academic year.It is located in Konuralp Campus and education is provided in the Forestry Faculty Building.

-PEA1: To train technical staff who are knowledgeable in ecological, economic, social, and technical issues, and who can apply this knowledge in the sustainable management, protection, and operation of forest resources.
+To educate technical staff who are competent in ecological, economic, social, and technical issues, and who can integrate this knowledge with field and enterprise applications to use it in the sustainable management, conservation, and utilization of forest resources.

-PEA2: To educate graduates who have knowledge about the maintenance, regeneration, and improvement of existing forests, the conversion of degraded forest areas into productive ones, and the protection and sustainability of current forests.
+To educate graduates with practical experience in forest maintenance, regeneration, and improvement, as well as in converting unproductive forest areas into productive ones and ensuring the protection and sustainability of forests.

-PEA3: To train individuals who, with a scientific perspective, can evaluate forests as ecosystems and ensure multi-purpose utilization of forests and forest areas beyond timber production.
+To educate individuals who can evaluate forests as ecosystems with a scientific perspective and understand the multifunctional use of forests and forest lands beyond timber production.

 Mission: Forestry, forest products industry and environmental regulation and in areas arising from their interactions; To train intermediate staff equipped with the ability to apply by fulfilling the requirements of the era and technology, to contribute to the development of the relevant sectors and to lead the required associate degree education